-Presenting an original story set in the same universe as the comic book series of the same name, The Walking Dead is a five-part adventure game from Telltale that follows the story of a convicted murderer, his guardianship over a young girl, and his co-operation with a roaming group of survivors in a zombie apocalypse.
+Presenting an original story set in the same universe as the comic book series of the same name, The Walking Dead is a five-part adventure game from Telltale that follows the story of a convicted murderer, his guardianship over a young girl, and his co-operation with a roaming group of survivors in an undead apocalypse.

 I'm not sure if you knew this, but The Walking Dead is pretty hot right now.
 So it seemed inevitable that this zombie invested property would eventually make it's way to video game form.
 Who was tasked to turn the popular comic book and AMC television show into a video game?
 Well none other then adventure starlets Telltale games, who at one point could do no wrong.
 But things have changed, with the release of the poorly received Jurassic Park game last year, Telltale Games finds themselves seeking redemption.

 Episode One, titled 'A New Day' sets a strong start for the series.
 Especially when one considers how easy it would be to turn The Walking Dead into a Left 4 Dead clone.
 It's refreshing to see Telltale's take on what makes the show so captivating, the drama.
 Some developers might not even bother to include the tense dramatic moments that are scattered throughout Episode One, and so for that Telltale deserve credit.
 Capturing what makes the show so popular in a video game could not have been a simple thing, but within this first episode I felt a connection to a few of the characters.
 Even if some of the tech on display struggles to equal the impact of those scenes.